 There are several different formulations of fentanyl.
-Fentanyl sublingual tablets are a rapid acting form of fentanyl used to treat breakthrough pain in people who are already taking long-acting pain medications for chronic pain.
+Fentanyl sublingual tablets are a fast acting form of fentanyl used to treat breakthrough pain.
 Breakthrough pain is typically severe pain that comes on quickly and occurs intermittently (or "flares"), despite the use of long-acting pain medications.
-When this pain occurs, a fast-acting pain medication is needed to ease the pain flare quickly.
+When this pain occurs, a fast-acting pain medication is needed to ease the pain.

 How to Take Fentanyl Sublingual Tablets

 Fentanyl tablets are placed underneath your tongue.
 A gentle bubbling sensation will be felt as the tablet dissolves.
 It should not be chewed.
 It may take 15 to 25 minutes for the pill to completely dissolve.
 If there is any tablet remaining after 30 minutes, it can be swallowed with a glass of water.
 Your physician will tell you the dose of fentanyl sublingual tablet that is right for you.
-If your pain is not relieved in 30 minutes, one additional fentanyl sublingual tablet (of the same dose) can be taken.
+If your pain is not relieved in 30 minutes and it has been approved by your provider, one additional fentanyl sublingual tablet (of the same dose) can be taken.
 Do not split, suck, chew or swallow the tablet.
 Do not eat or drink anything until the tablet has completely dissolved.

 Storage and Handling